Anne-Britt Ekert Rothstein, PhD

 If your child has been referred for psychological testing, you probably have some questions about what to expect.
 You may have heard about psycho-educational or neuropsychological testing and are wondering if your child should be tested.
 A potential need for psychological testing may sound concerning - someone has suggested it because of a difficulty - however, it's designed to help.
 Only when we understand what the issue is can we figure out how to best address it.
 Learning issues in school can have a number of different causes.
 A difficulty focusing, for example, could be caused by a reading disorder, ADHD, anxiety, depression or a combination of different factors.
 Testing can clarify the underlying issues and help identify the most effective interventions and supports.

-I choose measures that are appropriate for your child’s age and developmental stage and those that best answer the referral question(s).
-This process includes: clinical interviews with the child, parents, caregivers and teachers (as appropriate), use of standardized questionnaires as well as the administering of the most up-to-date testing instruments.
-Whether you are looking for a first-time evaluation, seeking an initial diagnosis, or pursuing a DOE mandated re-evaluation to establish continued need for services and accommodations (as part of an IEP or 504 plan), I will design and administer a comprehensive testing battery and analyze the results.
-There are times when it makes sense for a family or an individual to have a consultation to determine whether testing is indicated; we can meet and think it through together.
-I'm also available to offer a second opinion on a prior diagnosis or treatment recommendations.
+I choose testing measures that are appropriate for your child’s age and developmental stage, and that best address the referral questions.
+This process typically includes clinical interviews with the child, parents, caregivers, and teachers, use of standardized questionnaires, and administration of the most up-to-date testing instruments.
+Whether you are seeking a first-time evaluation, an initial diagnosis, or a DOE-mandated re-evaluation to determine continued need for services and accommodations (such as an IEP or 504 plan), I will design and administer a comprehensive testing battery and provide a thoughtful analysis of the results.
+My approach is neurodiversity-affirming, recognizing that assessments are not about labeling a child as “broken” or “deficient,” but about better understanding their unique profile of strengths and challenges to guide meaningful support.
+Sometimes families or individuals aren’t sure if testing is needed, and in those cases, we can meet for a consultation to decide together.
+I am also available to provide second opinions on prior diagnoses or treatment recommendations.